oktadev/okta-blog/_source/_posts/2019-05-16-angular-authentication-jwt.md

 module.exports = oktaAuth;
 ```

-Here, `{yourClientId}` is the client ID from the application that you created earlier in the Okta dashboard.
+Here, `{yourClientId}` is the client ID from the application that you created earlier with the Okta CLI.
 The router implementation in `profile.js` only contains a single route.
 I have removed the `/register` and `/login` routes and only kept the `/profile` route.

 ```js
 var express = require('express');